Skip to main content

 What happens to that intrusion protection if you drop your headphones on the floor or expose them to dust for longer periods?

-How a device receives an IP rating?
+How a Device Gets an IP Rating?

 To put an IP code rating on a device, the manufacturer has to put their device through various testing.
-Tests are performed by a certified independent company using standardized testing methods.
+Tests are performed by a certified and independent company using standardized testing methods.

 1. At the facility, the manufacturer decides for what IP rating they want to test their product.